-Browser-based reference guides
+Using the browser-based reference guides

-The New Features Guide, User Reference, MAXScript Reference, and Tutorials are Web browser-based help interfaces.
-An organized list of topics is available in the left navigation pane, as shown in Figure 1.12, and the right includes a pane where the details on the selected topic are displayed.
-Across the top are five toolbar buttons used to control the interface.
-The Hide button hides the left navigation pane, the Back and Forward buttons move between visited pages, the Print button prints the information in the right pane, and the Options button displays a pop-up menu of options.
+The Autodesk 3ds Max Help, What's New, MAXScript Help, and Tutorials are all Web browser based help interfaces.
+An organized list of topics is available in the left navigation pane, as shown in Figure 1.14, and the right includes a pane where the details on the selected topic are displayed.
+Across the top are several toolbar buttons used to control the interface.
+The Hide button hides the left navigation pane, the Back and Forward buttons move between visited pages, the Home button returns to the first page of the help file, the Print button prints the information in the right pane, and the Options button displays a pop-up menu of options.